 The dominance of seniors in political marketing has been rising because their numbers have been growing faster than other demographics as longevity rises, fertility rates fall, and the baby boom reaches their peak voting age.
 Plus, it is the only demographic that has had an increasing rate of voting participation:

 As long as old Americans are more conservative than young Americans, political ads will be more conservative than consumer ads because both Democrats and Republicans always have to pander to the preferences of older Americans who vote at twice the rate of younger Americans.
 But consumer-goods corporations want the most effective advertisements at winning life-long consumers rather than just winning an election year, so they pander to the tastes of youth who have the biggest potential life-long expenditures and who are easier to influence than old people who are more set in their habits.

 *Note that there is some minor discrepancy between the above data produced by the Census Bureau versus Pew.
 Neither one perfectly shows what really happened in the election because this data is based on exit polls of self-reported voting and some people either lie (presumably out of embarrassment) or forget how they actually voted during elections.
-Despite the discrepancies, the results are pretty close to what actually happened.
-In reality, Trump got 46% of the vote and Clinton got 48% of the vote, so the above exit poll data is quite close to the actual result.
+Despite the discrepancies, the polling is pretty close to what actually happened.
+In reality, Trump got 46% of the vote and Clinton got 48% of the vote, so the above exit poll data is probably pretty reliable.